 A severe form of pneumonia is a common and deadly complication of the flu.

-The pneumococcal vaccine isn’t needed every year, so be sure to check with your older adult’s doctor to see if they need one this year.
+The pneumococcal vaccine isn’t needed every year, so be sure to check with your older adult’s doctor to find out if they need one this year.

 When to get a flu shot: September – October